ICELAND

 Getting to Iceland

-Iceland’s international airport is Keflavík International Airport (KEF), about 45 minutes from Reykjavík.
-Icelandair, PLAY and most major international carriers fly direct from North America and Europe.
-The flight from the East Coast is only about five hours — short enough to sleep on the plane and hit the ground running.
-You can find good flights from Boston (BOS), Newark (EWR) and New York City (JFK).
+The flight from the East Coast is only about five hours — that’s enough time to sleep on the plane and hit the ground running.
+Look for flights from Boston (BOS), Newark (EWR) and New York City (JFK) on Skyscanner.

-Most travelers from the US, Canada and the EU don’t need a visa for stays under 90 days.
+Travelers from the US, Canada and the EU don’t need a visa for stays under 90 days.
 Confirm entry requirements based on your nationality before you go.

 Getting Around Iceland